 - adhere to a code of ethics

 When using the EAGALA model, I work as part of a team with Robin Risso, LMFT along with our four legged professionals!
-We are both certified by EAGALA and we are both licensed to practice as Marriage and Family Therapists in Massachusetts.
-Watch a demonstration of the EAGALA Model!
+Watch a demonstration of the EAGALA Model.

-The Equilateral Model or Equine Assisted EMDR is the only EMDRIA Approved Equine-Assisted Eye Movement Desensitization and Reprocessing (EMDR) Protocol, an innovative integration of Equine-Assisted Psychotherapy (EAP) and EMDR, Equine Assisted EMDR uses the horse as a co-facilitator during the therapy session.
+The Equilateral Model or Equine Assisted EMDR is the only EMDRIA Approved Equine-Assisted Eye Movement Desensitization and Reprocessing (EMDR) Protocol.
+It is an innovative integration of Equine Facilitated Psychotherapy and EMDR.
+Equine Facilitated EMDR uses the horse as a co-facilitator during the therapy session.

 Eye Movement Desensitization & Reprocessing (EMDR) is a comprehensive, research based & integrative treatment approach which has been in clinical practice for more than 20 years.
 EMDR is effective for resolving emotional difficulties caused by disturbing life experiences.